tanmayrajk/mt/README.md

 - enable interactivity and set the request url to `{thehosturl}/slack/events` as well.
 - to build the thing first do a `bun install`.
 - then run the thing with `bun run start`.

 ---

-## misc

-the app is currently hosted on a free render tier at [https://mt-34q3.onrender.com](https://mt-34q3.onrender.com). that means that the sqlite3 database will be cleared out everytime the server resets (which would be very common). ideally i would either separate the db from the server or use a server that wouldn't turn off on inactivity, but for now this is all you get 😔.

----